 'I can be quite scary,’ the dragon groused, yawning. ’But nothing good comes of your black moods, and we have much to celebrate this sevenday.
 Ten candidates for one that refused to be Searched is nothing to be ashamed of.’

 ‘I am not ashamed -- Allison Argent will Impress the golden egg,’ Derek thought, determinedly.
+He hadn't gone through such rigorous and uncomfortable negotiations for nothing.
 ‘She is a strong candidate, raised for leadership, clearly willing to listen to her father’s counsel but capable of making her own choices.
 She and Laura would get on well.’

 'Perhaps too well,’ Lycanth rumbled.